A street view of the Myshall Inn with road signs and flags flying near a roundabout.

 What to See & Do

-• Adelaide Memorial Church & Cemetery – Admire the Salisbury‑style façade, the polished marble floor, and the Harry Clarke/Eve Hone stained‑glass windows.
-The tranquil cemetery holds the Duguid family memorials.
+• Adelaide Memorial Church & Cemetery – Take time to appreciate the Salisbury-style façade, the intricate marble flooring, and the contrasting styles of the Harry Clarke and Eve Hone stained glass.
+The surrounding cemetery is peaceful and well-maintained.

-• St Finian’s Church Ruins – View the surviving west wall and granite arch, a tangible link to early Irish Christianity.
+• St Finian’s Church Ruins – Located near the village centre, the surviving west wall and granite arch provide a tangible connection to early Irish Christianity.

-• St Brigid’s Holy Well – Visit the grotto‑enhanced well; the pattern day on 14 September is a traditional pilgrimage occasion.
+• St Brigid’s Holy Well – The grotto-enhanced well is easy to find and offers a quiet spot for reflection.
+The annual pattern day on 14 September remains a local tradition.

 Practical Information

-• Getting there: Myshall is accessed via the R724 from Carlow town (approximately 30 minutes by car).
-The village is also served by a limited Bus Éireann rural service (stop “Myshall” on route 173).
-Follow signs for the Mount Leinster Heritage Drive.
+• Getting there: The R724 connects Myshall to Carlow town in roughly 30 minutes by car.
+A limited Bus Éireann rural service (route 173) stops at “Myshall”.
+Follow brown tourist signs for the Mount Leinster Heritage Drive.

-• Parking: A spacious car park serves the Nine Stones site; additional roadside parking is available near the church and the village centre.
+• Parking: Ample parking is available at the Nine Stones site.
+Additional roadside spaces can be found near the church and village centre.

-• Facilities: Picnic tables at the Nine Stones, a small amenity park near St Brigid’s well, and public restrooms in the village centre.
+• Facilities: Picnic tables are provided at the Nine Stones.
+A small amenity park sits near St Brigid’s well, and public toilets are located in the village centre.

-• Nearby amenities: A local shop and café in Myshall provide refreshments; the village also offers a post‑office and a community hall.
+• Nearby amenities: Myshall has a local shop and café for light refreshments, alongside a post office and community hall.

 Nearby Attractions